JoeyyScott/Gamer-Supplies/TESTING.md

             into the head (extra_js block rather than postload_js) and adding the defer tag fixed the bug for me.
 Default delivery information only gets saved/updated if the checkbox is ticked now in both my GitPod and Heroku environments.

             I thought I would share here in case it is useful to anyone in future since the posts above definitely helped me!
-    + I have tried applying this fix and numerous others that I have found through searching around.
+    + I have tried applying this fix and numerous others which I have found through my investigative process.
-        + Everything I have found leads me to believe it is caused somewhere in my webhook handler.
+        + Everything I have found leads me to believe it is caused somewhere in the webhook handler.
-        + As mentioned previously here and in README.md credits the full stack frameworks [Boutique Ado](https://github.com/Code-Institute-Solutions/boutique_ado_v1) walkthrough project provided the base for this functionality as I am very inexperienced with it.
+        + As mentioned above and in the README.md credits the full stack frameworks [Boutique Ado](https://github.com/Code-Institute-Solutions/boutique_ado_v1) walkthrough project provided the base for this functionality as I am very inexperienced with it.
         + Due to insufficient experience with Stripe I have opted to leave this bug as unresolved and to state it here in my testing.

 [Contents](#contents)